przempore/rwm/README.md

 # rwm
-Application for organizing opened windows in Windows system in a similar way as tilled windows managers does.
+Application for organizing opened windows in Windows system in a similar way as tilled windows managers.